ppernot/ReactorUI/docs/4-analysis.md

 A plot of (pseudo) mass spectra.
 The MS for neutrals and ions are presented separately.
-__For neutral species, these are not the usual electronic impact fragmentation mass spectra, but unfragmented abundances at the species mass.__
+__For neutral species, these are not electronic impact (EI) fragmentation mass spectra, but abundances at the unfragmented species mass.__

 * `Show error bars` to display the 95% uncertainty bars